structurizr/lite/docs/docs/07-troubleshooting.md

 1. Create a file named `structurizr.properties` in your Structurizr data directory, next to your `workspace.dsl` file.
 2. Add a line as follows: `structurizr.url=XXX` (where `XXX` represents the top-level URL of your Structurizr Lite installation; e.g. `https://structurizr.example.com`).
 3. Restart Structurizr Lite.

+#### Cannot run program "dot"

+If you see a message in the console/logs saying `Cannot run program "dot"`, it means that Graphviz is not installed.
+You will either need to install Graphviz, or switch all views in your workspace to not use automatic layout.